abreukuse/data_app/README.md

 #### App deployment

-The web app user interface was made possible using the library [streamlit](https://streamlit.io/) and can be seen running the command: `streamlit run app.py`.
-The deployment in the platform [Heroku](https://www.heroku.com/) will be explained soon.
+The web app user interface was made possible using the library [streamlit](https://streamlit.io/) and can be accessed running the command: `streamlit run data_app/app.py`.<br> In order to deploy the app on [Heroku](https://www.heroku.com/), first I needed to sign up an account in [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) which is a database as a service and provides a free cluster where I could store my database on the cloud.
+I followed this [blog post](https://developer.mongodb.com/how-to/use-atlas-on-heroku/) that helped me to have everything setup, including the configuration for heroku access.
+Two new files are necessary in order for streamlit to work with heroku.
+They are: `Procfile` and `setup.sh`.